Machine Learning and Energy Consumption are two very important topics these days. One might call them trends, and they are more than just buzzwords.

 These programs are made using algorithms and statistical models that have been developed and improved through research over the years.
 In order for them to work, they require good data, which they process, and learn from.

-The word data is key here, because just as we humans learn from data (things we listen to, read or experiment with), programs using machine learning algorithms use data provided by developers and engineers to train the algorithms.
+The word data is key here because just as we humans learn from data (things we listen to, read or experiment with), programs using machine learning algorithms use data provided by developers and engineers to train the algorithms.

-And what kind of data is needed by these algorithms?
+What kind of data is needed by these algorithms?

 We can basically use any relevant type of data.
 The more, the merrier, to get better results.

 In the energy industry, this dataset is passed to a machine learning algorithm that is literally “trained”, making it possible for us to predict or accurately estimate the future energy consumption of devices or loads.

 An example of a tool that uses Machine Learning and AI for effective energy consumption forecasting is the Energy Management Platform, Spacewell Energy (Dexma).
 This EMS (Energy Management Software) offers an all-in-one solution, based on artificial intelligence and advanced analysis.
 In case you’re interested, here’s a link to the demo.

 How do Machine Learning and AI forecast Energy Consumption

 When it comes to consuming energy, it is often the case that we maintain our habits and behaviours until something unexpected triggers our awareness.
 For instance, skyrocketing electricity bills, or lower-than-expected performance from renewable energy sources.

 Here is where machine learning and artificial intelligence come into play.
 One major application of these tools is in developing ways to forecast energy consumption, using deep neural networks and regression analysis.